Medabots/medarot3/README.md

 1. Place the renamed ROMs into the root folder of the project
 1. Execute make (optionally pass -j to speed up the build)
 1. medarot3_kabuto.gbc and/or medarot3_kuwagata.gbc will be built in the root folder of the project

-# Dumping

-1. Execute make dump (optionally with -j)
-1. Ideally, no changed files should appear as they're all checked in